You have 1 article left to read this month before you need to register a free LeadDev.com account.

 Jellyfish’s Engineering Management Platform gives engineering leaders the data they need to contribute more strategically to the business and help their teams succeed.

-Robust resource allocation and scenario planning capabilities set this solution apart for business planning, but equally compelling features for performance analysis and benchmarking keep engineering managers satisfied.
+Robust resource allocation and scenario planning capabilities set this solution apart for business planning, but equally compelling features for performance analysis and benchmarking keep both engineering managers and stakeholders satisfied.
+Developers also praise Jellyfish for adding new context into the value of daily tasks and delivering deep insights into individual performance.

 Pros:

-- Out-of-the-box integrations with popular project management tools, code repositories, road-mapping solutions, HR systems, calendars, and collaboration tools.
+- Out-of-the-box integrations with popular project management tools, code repositories, road-mapping solutions, HR systems, calendars, and collaboration tools and an API for additional integration.

 - Strong resource allocation capabilities.